Updated July 15th, 2019

 How to Generate More Organic Traffic

-I’ve worked on blog strategy in a few industries, a common factor I see is that frequency and regular blogging naturally increases traffic, Google clearly likes this.
+I’ve worked on blog strategy in a few industries and a common factor I see is that frequency and regular blogging naturally increases traffic and rankings, Google clearly likes this.

 For eCommerce sites, here are some tactics I like to use for blogging: